elpatron68/lc-lcs-upload/README.md

 Download the latest ZIP archive from the [releases page](https://github.com/elpatron68/lc-lcs-upload/releases) and unzip it to a folder of you choice.
 The directory must be writeable, so don't use `"C:\Program Files (x86)"` or similar.

+Optional: For easy batch usage, add the installation directory to your `PATH` environment variable.

 ## Preparing script files
 *LC-LCS-Upload* supports defining some device specific settings as comment lines in the LCS file.
 Using this enables you to upload scripts without any user interaction onto many devices.